bartverdonck/Sitecore-Forms-Extensions/README.md

 More info can be found on my blog. http://onelittlespark.bartverdonck.be/container-support-for-sitecore-forms-extensions/

+## Nuget Support

+Some feature like "Value Provider Store Back" and "Value Provider Conditions" can be further customized and extended upon.
+For this, a nuget package is now available.
+Please add a reference to *SitecoreFormsExtensions.Core* and *Sitecore.ExperienceForms* inside your .NET project.
+The package is hosted on nuget.org.

+Note that the nuget package only contains the Sitecore Forms Extensions codebase, it does not include the Sitecore items, razor files and javascripts.
+You still need to install the module in a conventional way (either download and install the package, or use the container asset image).

 ## Why
 The new Sitecore Forms module that came with Sitecore 9 is a very promissing tool that allows content editors to add custom forms to their website.